edumunozsala/online-gaming-mlops-project/README.md

 ```
 As a result, our code pass all quality tests.

+### Makefile

+A `Makefile` has been defined to make easy to run some scripts like:
+- quality-checks: To run `isort`, `black` and `pylint`
+- unit-tests: To run the unit tests
+- run-dev-env: To launch the containers in development mode.
+- run-report-server: To run the evidently report server.

+And some others, this way simplifies hot to work with this project.

 ## Prerequisites to run the project demo
 1. Docker:
 	You need to install docker for your OS.
 [Link to installation](https://docs.docker.com/engine/install/)